tsukuboshi/mastra-playwright-mcp-with-aws/README.md

-# Mastra MCP with ECS & Bedrock
+# Mastra Playwright MCP with AWS

-A CDK project for running Mastra Agent with ECS and Bedrock to interact with MCP Server.
+AWS CDK project for running Mastra Agent with Amazon ECS and Amazon Bedrock to interact with MCP Server.
 As an example, this project uses [Playwright MCP server](https://github.com/microsoft/playwright-mcp).

 ## Prerequisites